Inspection Request Policies

 If you request an inspection and there are outstanding issues with the permit such as: expired permit, missing or expired NOC, unpaid fees (or red tags) and/or required subcontractors are not signed on, your inspection will NOT be scheduled.
 We will do our best to inform you of these issues by email when they come to our attention, but it is your responsibility to make sure everything is in order BEFORE you request inspections.
 NOTE: Please make sure the email address on file is correct, so you may receive important notices from our department.

-- An inspection should not be requested unless all work to be inspected is completed.
-If the inspector is called to inspect incomplete work and has to return later, a re-inspection fee will be charged.
+An inspection should not be requested unless all work to be inspected is completed.
+If the inspector is called to inspect incomplete (partial) work and must return later, a re-inspection fee of $150 will be charged.

 Inspection Times & Cancellations

 Please DO NOT enter inspection cancellations through the inspection request system.
 To cancel an inspection, please email email@example.com or send us a portal message from the permit with the inspection date and inspection type you need to cancel.